swardi/getting-started-with-terraform/README.md

 AWS has data centers divided into regions and zones.
 A region is a separate geographic area such as us-east-1 and eu-west-1 which represent North Virginia nd Ireland.
 Within each region there are multiple isolated data centers known as availability zones such as us-east-1a etc. You can add whatever region you like or whatever region you are in.

 # Step 2: Create a new EC2 Instance
+Each cloud provider supports different kinds of resources like databases, servers, load balancers etc. To deploy a single server in AWS which is known as EC2 instance (Amazon Elastic Compute Cloud Instance), you can add the aws_instance configuration.
+The general syntax of resource is

+resource "PROVIDER_TYPE" "NAME" {
+  [CONFIG ...]
+}

+Where PROVIDER is the name of provider like aws, azure etc. and TYPE is the type of resource that you want to create e.g instance.
+NAME is the identifier that you will use to reference this resource throughout the terraform code.
+CONFIG consists of one or more configuration parameters that are specific to that resource.
+These configuration can differe from provider to provider and also according to your needs.
+For example to add EC2 instance we can provide 6 different configurations but I will use only couple of them here i.e ami and instance_type.

+Enough talking, now add code.
+Let's add following lines in our main.tf file

+resource "aws_instance" "example" {
+  ami           = "ami-40d28157"
+  instance_type = "t2.micro"
+}

+AMI (Amazon machine image) provides the information required to launch an EC2 instance.
+These AMIs are available free/paid in AWS marketplace. ami-40d28157 is the ID of an ubuntu 16.04 AMI.

+Instance_type is the type of EC2 instance.
+Each type provides different CPU, memory and networking capacity. t2.micro has one virtual CPU, 1 GB memory and is part of the AWS free tier.

+# Step 3: Run Terraform plan
+Open a new terminal window and go to folder where you have main.tf file and execute following command

+terraform plan